alamahant/Asteria/README.md

 - Explore different aspects of your chart using the tabbed interface
 - Request AI interpretations for deeper insights into your astrological profile

-## Screenshots

-Coming soon

 ## Technical Details

 Asteria is built with:
 - Qt for the user interface
 - C++ for core functionality
-- Swiss Ephemeris for astrological calculations (supporting dates from 3000 BC to 3000 AD)
+- Swiss Ephemeris for astrological calculations
 - AI integration for chart interpretations

 ## Contributing